 Vocal cord check

-A team of specialists will meet to discuss the best possible treatment for you.
-This is called a multidisciplinary team (MDT).
+The treatment you have for medullary thyroid cancer (MTC) depends on the stage of the cancer and your general health.
+A team of specialists meet to talk about the best treatment for you.
+They are called a multidisciplinary team (MDT).

 Other treatments include:

 Radiolabelled therapies uses a radioactive substance, which is attached to a type of chemical, to destroy the cancer.
 Some MTCs absorb large amounts of certain chemicals.
 This treatment is not often used.
 It is more common to have targeted therapies.